 - It is replacing existing equipment used for the same purposes.
 Equipment additions to a residential dwelling, which are not replacing existing equipment, do not qualify.

 - It is purchased new.
 Resale material or material that is leased, rebuilt, rented, received from insurance claims, received from a manufacturer warranty, purchase through Focus on Energy or won as a prize does not qualify.
-Equipment purchased with a home warranty is eligible as long as the incentive does not exceed the total purchase price of the energy efficient equipment less the home.
+Equipment purchased with a home warranty is eligible if the incentive does not exceed the total purchase price of the energy efficient equipment less the home warranty reimbursement.

 - Equipment is installed by a professional contractor with appropriate insurance, permits, and licenses.
 A valid Wisconsin State professional contractor’s license or credential is required.